CrossRef/dul-authority-tool/doc/intro.md

  - 2.3 Authority Contact: Verify identity of sender
  - 2.4 Authority Contact: Verify certificate format
  - 2.5 Authority Contact: Add certificate to registry
+     - Registry Tool should assign an ID to the key
+     - A JWK JKU URL should be returned.
  - 2.6 Producer: Send confirmation with Producer ID
+     - The JKU should be sent back to the Producer for inclusion in future messages.

 #### Failure Conditions